Third rail: West London Line

 Also in London, the West London Line changes power supply between Shepherd's Bush and Willesden Junction, where it meets the North London Line.
 South of the changeover point, the WLL is third-rail electrified; north of there, it is overhead.

 Thameslink

-The cross-city Thameslink service runs on the Southern Region third rail network from Farringdon southwards and on overhead line northwards to Bedford, Cambridge and Peterborough.
-The changeover is made whilst stationary at Farringdon when heading southbound, and at City Thameslink when heading northbound.
+The cross-city Thameslink service runs on the Southern Region third rail network from Farringdon southward and on overhead line northward to Bedford, Cambridge, and Peterborough.
+The changeover is made while stationary at Farringdon when heading southbound, and at City Thameslink when heading northbound.

 Northern City

 On the Moorgate to Hertford and Welwyn suburban service routes, the East Coast Main Line sections are 25 kV AC, with a changeover to third rail made at Drayton Park railway station.
 A third rail is still used in the tunnel section of the route, because the size of the tunnels leading to Moorgate station was too small to allow for overhead electrification.